-Insect stings can occur anywhere on the body and can be painful and frightening for a child.
+Insect stings can happen anywhere on the body and can be painful and frightening for a child.
 Most insect stings cause only minor discomfort.
-Most stings are from honeybees or yellow jackets (also called ground hornets).
+Most stings are from honeybees or yellow jackets, also called ground hornets.

 What causes insect stings in a child?

 Bees, wasps, yellow jackets, and hornets can sting a child.
-Yellow jackets cause the most allergic reactions in the U.S. Fire ants, usually found in Southern states, can also sting a child.
+Yellow jackets cause the most allergic reactions in the U.S. Fire ants can also sting a child.
+These ants are usually found in Southern states.

 What are the symptoms of insect stings in a child?